MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review all activities performed by the app.
 1. Review the scopes granted to the app.
 1. Review the user activity associated with the app.

+### Suspicious OAuth app email activity through Graph API

+**Severity**: High

+This detection generates alerts for multitenant OAuth apps, registered by users with a high risk sign in, that made calls to Microsoft Graph API to perform suspicious email activities within a short period of time.

+This detection verifies whether the API calls were made for mailbox rule creation, create reply email, forward email, reply, or new emails being sent.
+Apps that trigger this alert might be actively sending spam or malicious emails to other targets or exfiltrating confidential data and clearing tracks to evade detection.

+**TP or FP?**

+- **TP**: If you’re able to confirm that the app creation and consent request to the app was delivered from an unknown or external source and the app doesn't have a legitimate business use in the organization, then a true positive is indicated.

+    **Recommended action**:

+    - Contact users and admins who have granted consent to this app to confirm this was intentional and the excessive privileges are normal.

+    - Investigate app activity and check affected accounts for suspicious activity.

+    - Based on your investigation, disable the app and suspend and reset passwords for all affected accounts and remove the inbox rule.

+    - Classify the alert as a true positive.

+- **FP**: If, after investigation, you can confirm that the app has a legitimate business use in the organization, then a false positive is indicated.

+    **Recommended action**:

+    - Classify the alert as a false positive and consider sharing feedback based on your investigation of the alert.

+    - Understand the scope of the breach:

+      Review consent grants to the application made by users and admins.
+Investigate all activities done by the app, especially access to mailbox of associated users and admin accounts.
+If you suspect that the app is suspicious, consider disabling the application and rotating credentials of all affected accounts.

+### Suspicious OAuth app email activity through EWS API

+**Severity**: High

+This detection generates alerts for multitenant OAuth apps, registered by users with a high-risky sign in, that made calls to Microsoft Exchange Web Services (EWS) API to perform suspicious email activities within a short period of time.

+This detection verifies whether the API calls were made to update inbox rules, move items, delete email, delete folder, or delete attachment.
+Apps that trigger this alert might be actively exfiltrating or deleting confidential data and clearing tracks to evade detection.

+**TP or FP?**

+- **TP**: If you’re able to confirm that the app creation and consent request to the app was delivered from an unknown or external source and the app doesn't have a legitimate business use in the organization, then a true positive is indicated.

+    **Recommended action**:

+    - Contact users and admins who have granted consent to this app to confirm this was intentional and the excessive privileges are normal.

+    - Investigate app activity and check affected accounts for suspicious activity.

+    - Based on your investigation, disable the app and suspend and reset passwords for all affected accounts and remove the inbox rule.

+    - Classify the alert as a true positive.

+- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization, then a false positive is indicated.

+    **Recommended Action**:

+    - Classify the alert as a false positive and consider sharing feedback based on your investigation of the alert.

+    - Understand the scope of the breach:

+      Review consent grants to the application made by users and admins.
+Investigate all activities done by the app, especially access to mailbox of associated users and admin accounts.
+If you suspect that the app is suspicious, consider disabling the application and rotating credentials of all affected accounts.

 ## Privilege escalation alerts